 That night, most men slept under their tanks since it was safer than sleeping in their tents.
 They had no idea that they had slept their last night in a bed.

-One of the results of the attack was that the transfer of D Company, to the 194th, was never completed.
-The company retained its designation of being part of the 192nd for both the Battle of Luzon and Bataan.
+One of the results of the attack was that the transfer of D Company, to the 194th, was suspended indefinitely.
+The company retained its designation of being part of the 192nd for both the Battle of Luzon and Bataan but fought with the 194th.

 That night the tanks left Clark Field.
 Ralph and other tankers were sent to Maracot.
 The tanks were set up along the bank of a river.
 During this time, little happened, but the tankers were strafed a few times by Japanese planes.